-MIAMI – Today in Aviation, the Wright brothers made the first controlled, sustained flight of a powered, heavier-than-air aircraft with the Wright Flyer in 1903.
-The flight took place 4 mi (6 km) south of Kitty Hawk, North Carolina.
+DALLAS – Today in Aviation, the Wright brothers made the first controlled, sustained flight of a powered, heavier-than-air aircraft with the Wright Flyer in 1903.
+The flights took place 4 mi (6 km) south of Kitty Hawk, North Carolina.

-The Wright Flyer (often referred to retrospectively as Flyer I or Flyer 1903) was the first heavier-than-air powered aircraft to fly successfully.
-Designed and constructed by the Wright brothers, it flew four times 117 years ago today.
+The Wright Flyer (often referred to retrospectively as Flyer I or Flyer 1903) was designed and constructed by the Wright brothers.

-The Wright Flyer was based on the experience of the brothers testing gliders at Kitty Hawk from 1901 and 1902.
-Their last glider, that of 1902, became the base for the Wright Flyer concept.
+The Wright Flyer was based on the brothers’ experience testing gliders at Kitty Hawk from 1901 to 1902.
+Their last glider became the base for the Wright Flyer concept.

 In 1903, the Wrights designed the Flyer using giant spruce wood as their building material of choice.
-The wings were built with a camber that was 1-in-20.
+They built the wings with a camber that was 1-in-20.
 To power the Flyer, the brothers commissioned their employee Charlie Taylor to create a new design from scratch, essentially a rudimentary 12-horsepower (9-kilowatt) gasoline engine, since they could not find an acceptable automobile engine for the job.

-Borrowing from bicycle technology, a sprocket chain drive powered the also hand-made twin propellers.
-One drive chain was crossed over so that the propellers rotated in opposite directions in order to eliminate the possibility of torque effects from impacting the handling of the aircraft.
+Borrowing from bicycle technology, a sprocket chain drive powered the hand-made twin propellers.
+One drive chain was crossed over so that the propellers rotated in opposite directions to eliminate the possibility of torque effects impacting the aircraft’s handling.

-As with the previous gliders, in an attempt to decrease drag, the Flyer Pilot flew lying on his stomach on the lower wing with his head towards the front of the plane.
-By shifting a cradle attached to his hips, the Pilot was able to steer the aircraft.
-The cradle pulled wires, which warped the wings and simultaneously turned the rudder.
+In an attempt to decrease drag, the Flyer Pilot flew lying on his stomach on the lower wing with his head towards the front of the plane.
+By shifting a cradle attached to his hips, the Pilot could steer the aircraft.
+The cradle pulled wires, warped the wings and simultaneously turned the rudder.

 In terms of its configuration, the Flyer was a biplane canard.
 In aeronautical terms, canard (French for duck) is a type of fixed-wing aircraft in which the tailplane is in front of the main lifting surfaces rather than behind them as in traditional aircraft, or when there is an additional small set of wings in front of the main fixed wings.
-The term “canard” may be used to describe the aircraft itself, the wing configuration, or the foreplane.
+The term “canard” may describe the aircraft, the wing configuration, or the foreplane.

 On returning to Kitty Hawk in 1903, while training on the 1902 Glider from the previous season, the Wrights completed the assembly of the Flyer and were ready to test it out.

 The Wrights decided to go ahead with their first attempt at achieving powered flight on December 14, 1903.
 On that morning, the brothers pushed the Flyer and its launching rail to the incline of a nearby sand dune, Big Kill Devil Hill, with the aid of men from the nearby government life-saving station.
-It was at this point that the brothers tossed a coin to see who would get the first chance to pilot the Flyer.
+At this point, the brothers tossed a coin to see who would get the first chance to pilot the Flyer.
 Wilbur won and was ready to make the gravity-assisted takeoff.

 The aircraft left the rail.
-Wilbur pulled up too sharply, stalled, and after 3 1/2 seconds, the Flyer came down, suffering little damage.
+Wilbur pulled up too sharply, stalled, and after 3 1/2 seconds, the Flyer came down, suffering minor damage.

 That landing broke the support for the Flyer’s front elevator, which the Wrights hoped to restore for a potential four-mile (6 km) flight to the village of Kitty Hawk.
 Soon after, the Flyer was picked up by a strong gust, which tumbled it end-over-end and destroyed it beyond any hope.
 The Wright Flyer never flew again.

-In 1904, in order to achieve fully controlled flight, the Wrights began improving their designs and piloting techniques.
-With a new flyer in 1904 and even more decisively in 1905 with a third flyer, in which Wilbur made a 39-minute, 24-mile (39 km) non-stop circular flight on 5 October, substantial progress towards this goal was achieved.
+In 1904, the Wrights began improving their designs and piloting techniques to achieve fully controlled flight.
+With a new flyer in 1904 and even more decisively in 1905 with a third flyer, in which Wilbur made a 39-minute, 24-mile (39 km) non-stop circular flight on October 5, substantial progress towards this goal was achieved.

-By 1905, with the Wright Flyer II, the brothers designed their flying machine to make longer-running and more aerodynamic flights, followed by the Wright Flyer III, the first truly practical fixed-wing aircraft.
+By 1905, with the Wright Flyer II, the brothers designed their flying machine to make longer-running and more aerodynamic flights, followed by the Wright Flyer III, the first efficient fixed-wing aircraft.

-With their Flyer aircraft series, the Wright brothers were the first to achieve powered heavier-than-air flight.
+The Wright brothers were the first to achieve powered heavier-than-air flight with their Flyer aircraft series.
 Some of the theoretical achievements the Wrights used for the series were influential for aviation advancement as a whole.

 Furthermore, Wright’s original idea of a synchronized, coordinated roll and yaw control (rear rudder deflection), which they discovered in 1902, refined in 1903-1905, and patented in 1906, represents the solution for controlled flight and is used on virtually every fixed-wing aircraft today.

-The Wright Brothers did not publicize their efforts, giving only a single declaration to the press in January 1904 and a failed public demonstration in May of that same year.
-Other aviators around the world working on achieving human flight were initially thought by the press to have preceded the Wright brothers by several years.
+The Wright Brothers did not publicize their efforts, giving only a single declaration to the press in January 1904 and a failed public demonstration in May that same year.
+The press initially believed other aviators worldwide working on achieving human flight to have preceded the Wright brothers by several years.

-The 30-year-old Wright brothers, on the other hand, had no money, were helped by a bunch of friends who believed as they did in the power of human flight and how it would change the world, and the media followed them nowhere.
+The 30-year-old Wright brothers, on the other hand, had no money and were helped by a bunch of friends who believed, as they did, in the power of human flight and how it would change the world.
+The media followed them nowhere.
 Their story and legacy are at the core of what American innovation is.